BlaT2512/homebridge-spanet/README.md

 Here are the features planned for v2.2 or future releases:
 * Allow controlling of lights hue/saturation/colour in HomeKit
 * Show how long jets have left before they timeout when they are on - likely not possible however
-* Allow multiple spa's to be exposed to HomeKit